-For many years the walled garden had been used by the patients of little plumstead hospital including the Broadland clinic.
-A chance conversation between Robert and a Doctor at the clinic planted the seed of a vision; to bring the walled garden into community ownership, to build a community owned shop and café and to re-establish the lost link with the Broadland Clinic.
+For many years the walled garden had been used by the patients of Little Plumstead hospital including the Broadland Clinic.
+A chance conversation between local social entrepreneur Robert Ashton and a doctor at the clinic planted the seed of a vision; to bring the walled garden into community ownership, to build a community owned shop and café and to re-establish the lost link with the Broadland Clinic.

 Through Norfolk Pro Help, Norfolk Property Services provided, without cost, initial project designs and costings.
 A survey to test local opinion was organized by the BC and Parish Council and from the replies received the response was an overwhelming ‘yes’!